 It’s when you’re planning a road trip that ensuring your car has a proper service check-up can most easily pass you by.
 You’re busy organising your schedule, packing, making sure you’re work tasks are up to date, or paying that overdue bill before you go.

-But actually, your pre-road trip planning can be the perfect opportunity to get your car into tip-top condition not just for the trip itself, but for when you return.
+But actually, your pre-planning for your road trips can be the perfect opportunity to get your car into tip-top condition not just for the trip itself, but for when you return.
 Many aspects of a car service can keep your vehicle maintained for some time.

 Most car servicing centres and garages offer different types of service, each of which will vary in the number of checks performed and naturally, they will also vary in price.
 But even the most basic service should check certain essential aspects of your vehicle’s maintenance.

-So here are my 5 top car maintenance tips to consider before your road trip.
+So here are my 5 top car maintenance tips to consider before your road trips.

 Tyres without enough air can cause blowouts or accidents.
 It’s essential to have the air pressure well maintained.
 I get mine checked at least once per month and then every 6,000 to 8,000 miles, I get my tyres rotated for longer tread life.
 The alignment of your tyres should also be checked routinely to avoid uneven tread wear.